KabukiStarship/Script2/README.md

   * Book - A multidictionary (i.e. unordered map) without hash table.
   * Dictionary - A dictionary of ASCII Data Types with hash table.
   * B-Sequence - Describes the order and maximum sizes of a Byte-Sequence of ASCII Data.
-  * Expression - Asynchronous Chinese Room Script Expressions capable of concurrently executing scripts in multiple language in real-time.
+  * Expression - Asynchronous Chinese Room Script Expressions capable of concurrently executing scripts in multiple languages in real-time.

 ## Quick Links